Pharmacy is a popular degree pathway and career for international students studying in Ireland, the UK and mainland Europe.

 - Improve your English language skills to the standard required for undergraduate study

 - Develop your academic skills and knowledge in key subject areas

 - Equip you with the necessary study and social skills to succeed in your international studies

 From an academic perspective, you will study subjects in English, Mathematics, Chemistry and Biology.
 These are at an equivalent standard to A Levels.
 However, the International Foundation Year places a strong focus on your preparation for studying at university so you will be better equipped to handle things on your own during your undergraduate studies.

 There is no better preparation for your studies abroad.
-The whole team at DIFC from your classroom teachers and tutors to student services and Placement Manager, will all be working closely with you to support you in your studies to help you to achieve your goals.
+The whole team at DIFC from your classroom teachers and tutors to student services and Placement team, will all be working closely with you to support you in your studies to help you to achieve your goals.